lavary/sked/README.md

 * * * * * path/to/php path/to/your/project/vendor/bin/sked  --configuration-file="/path/to/custom/yaml/file"  >> /dev/null 2>&1
 ```

 The scheduler scans the respective directory recursively, collects all the task files ending with `Tasks.php` and registers the tasks inside each file.
-As mentioned earlier, you can categorize the tasks in separate files and sub-directories based on their usage.

-> You can define tasks in the same file or across different files.
+You can define tasks in the same file or across different files and directories based on their usage.

 ```php